It can be tough to always stay on your game.

 24. Plan your day the night before

 Not a fan of this one?
-You only need to try it a couple of times to realize its benefits.
-You get to hit the ground running as soon as you wake up and get to work!
+You only need to try it a few times to realize its benefits.
+You get to hit the ground running as soon as you wake up in the morning and get to work!

 + Related post: 12 Evening Habits Worth Developing

 25. Walk or jog outside for 20 minutes